 Wayne Dowdy, author, historian and manager of the Memphis Public Library and Information Center’s history department and Memphis and Shelby County Room, will introduce The Wild One and lead a short discussion after the screening.

 Director: Laszlo Benedek | USA | 1953 | 79 minutes

-$16 / $14 Brooks members & students with valid ID /Free with VIP Film Pass
+$9/$5 Brooks members and students with valid id/Free with VIP Film Pass.

 Tickets are available online until 2:30 pm the day of the screening or 2:30 pm on Friday for weekend matinees.
 Tickets are also available at Visitor Services, or by calling 901.544.6208 during regular business hours.
 Unsold tickets are also available in the rotunda immediately preceding a screening.

 Banned in Memphis is an ongoing series of film screenings highlighting work banned from Memphis theaters by Lloyd Binford, the head of the Memphis Censor Board for 28 years.
 Regarded as “the toughest critic in America,” the former railway clerk turned insurance executive was notorious for his views on white supremacy, womanhood, and outsider views of the American South.
 Binford banned films with African American stars or unsegregated scenes, films that featured violence or teenage rebellion, and even film that he disliked because of the personal conduct of the actors rather than the content of the script.
 Upcoming screenings in the series include:

 Cabin in the Sky, introduced by writer, filmmaker and producer Willy Bearden.

 Wednesday, June 21 | 7 pm